ynizon/logsteal/README.md

 showing any informations.
 If you are victim of phishing, you can give this to the pirate...
 With this last url, you will notify instantly with an email.

+You can also try this url https://yourwebsite.com/download/123456 It 's the same than share, but it give you a fake link for download without any redirection.
+The pirate will get a zip file corrupted...

 Personally, i have added on my phone startup a HTTP request to the url with Tasker (Android): https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=fr&gl=US